 by Anil Prasad

-Kottke’s artistic and commercial success has inspired generations of players to pick up the steel-string guitar and follow in his footsteps.
-Perhaps the most important musician he spurred to action was fellow guitar visionary Michael Hedges.
+Kottke’s artistic and commercial success has inspired generations of musicians to explore acoustic guitar.
+Perhaps the most important artist he spurred to action was fellow guitar visionary Michael Hedges.
 While many compared and contrasted the two, the fact is they were great friends and collaborators.

 “Leo is a true example of a composer writing on the guitar,” said Hedges, who passed away in a 1997 car accident.
 “He’s got so much soul, but he’s also got so much rhythmic drive.
 He’s a real groovemaster.
 You just can’t beat him and you’d never want to.
 You just want to listen.
 He’s got so much integrity and depth, and he’s truly a sweet man.”

 Tell me what the album title Peculiaroso means to you.